Skip to main content

 CompanyCityWorkersTypeDate

-Leading the list was Eat'n Park Hospitality Group Inc at its Homestead facility, reporting 148 affected workers.
+The single largest action involved Eat'n Park Hospitality Group at its Portland facility, reporting 148 affected workers.
 Whitecraft Scarborough Tempe followed with 125 workers.

 Trend & Outlook

-The filings reflect a mixed picture for Maine's labor market, with activity diverging between monthly and annual comparisons.
-The Healthcare sector warrants close attention heading into the next period.
+The data underscores a mixed picture for Maine's labor market, with activity diverging between monthly and annual comparisons.
+The Retail sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Maine.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Maine WARN notices, browse layoffs by state, or download the full dataset.